Ajmccrory/gitcomp/frontend/README.md

     ```bash
     npm install
     ```
-3. Configure Enviornment Variables
+3. Configure Environment Variables
-* Ensure the backend API endpoitn is correctly set in `src/config.js`
+* Ensure the backend API endpoint is correctly set in `src/config.js`
 * For more on setup navigate to [setup for developers](../README.md#setup-instructions-for-developers-setup-instructions)
 4. Run the Application Locally
     ```bash